Clinical Trial Risk Tool featured in Clinical Leader

 Fast Data Science at Hamlyn Symposium on Medical Robotics on 27 June 2025

-Fast Data Science at Hamlyn Symposium event on “Healing Through Collaboration: Open-Source Software in Surgical, Biomedical and AI Technologies” Join Thomas Wood of Fast Data Science for a full-day event on “Healing Through Collaboration: Open-Source Software in Surgical, Biomedical and AI Technologies” at the Hamlyn Symposium on Medical Robotics 2025 which will take place on 27th June in London.
+Fast Data Science appeared at the Hamlyn Symposium event on “Healing Through Collaboration: Open-Source Software in Surgical, Biomedical and AI Technologies” Thomas Wood of Fast Data Science appeared in a panel at the Hamlyn Symposium workshop titled “Healing Through Collaboration: Open-Source Software in Surgical, Biomedical and AI Technologies”.
+This was at the Hamlyn Symposium on Medical Robotics on 27th June 2025 at the Royal Geographical Society in London.

 What we can do for you